swimmio/OpenTTD-copilot-demo/.swm/clearing-a-station-tile.i6srdfmj.sw.md

 </SwmSnippet>

 For more details, you can refer to the document, which explains the process of clearing a station tile in the game&nbsp;

-## Important Notice!

-Please note, this function caused many bugs in the past, if you want to change it please consult with one of the repository moderators 🙏

 <SwmMeta version="3.0.0"><sup>Powered by [Swimm](https://app.swimm.io/)</sup></SwmMeta>